tlamadon/pytwoway/docs/source/internal.rst

 Overview
 ---------

-The main PyTwoWay API is split into nine classes, eight of which are for estimating models, and one of which is for simulating BLM data.
+The main PyTwoWay API is split into multiple classes for estimating models and one for simulating BLM data.
 It also has three modules: one for constructing the variance-covariance matrix for AKM and its bias corrections; one for generating constraints for BLM; and one for generating attrition plots using increasing (building up from a fixed set of firms) or decreasing (with varying sets of firms) fractions of movers.
 PyTwoWay is canonically imported using

   .. code-block:: python